Troyanovsky/vibe-coding-guide/en/Lesson_4_Prompt.md

 ### Desired Output: Be Specific About What You Want

-Do you just want an explanation of potential strategy?
+Do you just want an explanation of the potential strategy?
 A plan for implementation?
 A code snippet/edit?
 Be explicit.

 - "Provide the complete HTML file with inline CSS"
 - "Show me just the JavaScript function, with comments explaining each step"